Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 ```

 :::note
-Since the `sales person` object does not have any suitable fields for the display name of its own, the generated added a `description` output parameter to the operation, and set it as the description parameter `desc-param` for our enumeration.
+Since the `sales person` object does not have any suitable fields for the display name of its own, the generator added a `description` output parameter to the operation and set it as the description parameter `desc-param` for our enumeration.
 :::

 The `is current` output parameter that we added and set as the enumeration's `is-active-param` attribute indicates whether or not this is a currently employed salesperson.
-This will allow displaying only active/current salespersons in any selection lists, while still using any inactive items to decode salesperson ID to their name/description.
+This will allow displaying only active/current salespersons in any selection lists, while still using any inactive items to decode the salesperson ID to their name/description.

 ### Configuring key type for enumeration